pangpang20/gaussdb-python/docs/advanced/rows.rst

 which is efficient to call repeatedly (because, for instance, the names of the columns are extracted, sanitised, and stored in local variables).

-Formally, these objects are represented by the `~psycopg.rows.RowFactory` and `~psycopg.rows.RowMaker` protocols.
+Formally, these objects are represented by the `~gaussdb.rows.RowFactory` and `~gaussdb.rows.RowMaker` protocols.

 `~RowFactory` objects can be implemented as a class, for instance:

 .. code:: python

-   from typing import Any, Sequence from psycopg import Cursor
+   from typing import Any, Sequence from gaussdb import Cursor

    class DictRowFactory:
        def __init__(self, cursor: Cursor[Any]):